Encourage a middle school or high school student

 The Junior Scientist Program was developed in 2014 by students of the University of South Florida, College of Marine Science.
 The primary goal of the program is to engage middle and high school students in science, technology, engineering, art and math (STEAM) related activities during the festival.
 The junior scientists get to learn science first-hand from experts in the field and assist exhibitors in explaining their science to the public.

-The Junior Scientist Committee has developed a creative, virtual experience for 2020.
-Sign up to learn more.
+The Junior Scientist Committee is working on a creative, virtual experience for 2021.
+Signups will open in August.

 Things to know about the Junior Scientist program: